flurdy/sortingoffice/README.md

 * View aliases to forward emails.
 * View alias relays to accept if enabled.
 * View users that will store emails on a server.
-* Edit data that are contained in the server's database.
 * Toggle between enable and disable for domains, aliases and users.
-* Add new domains, aliases and users.
+* Add new domains, backup domains, aliases, relays and users.
-* Remove domains, aliases and users.
+* Remove domains, backup domains, aliases, relays and users.
 * Authentication for application access.

 Soon
 ---
 * Edit domains, aliases and users.
-* Check DNS entries for relevant domain(s).

 Maybe